Best Cell Phone Coverage 2019

 AT&T’s coverage is solid, and it’s a less expensive option with decent TV benefits included.

-AT&T isn’t far behind Verizon in terms of coverage, but it doesn’t quite beat T-Mobile for speed.1
+AT&T isn’t too far behind Verizon in terms of coverage (unless you’re stuck in Moab somewhere, apparently), and it doesn’t quite beat out T-Mobile for speed.1 However, it easily beats Verizon and T-Mobile when it comes to pricing—that’s a big deal.

-Here’s a good way to think of it: AT&T will cover you most of the time and you’ll pay slightly less than with Verizon.
-Plus, AT&T does have perks for streaming, like free data for DIRECTV NOW.
-You’ll be happy to have that in your back pocket when you’re bored on the train.
+Here’s a good way to think of it: AT&T will cover you most of the time and you’ll pay around $5–$10 less a month than you would with Verizon.
+Plus, AT&T does have perks for streaming, like free cellular data for AT&T TV NOW.
+You’ll be happy to have your device in your back pocket when you’re bored on the train.

 Who is AT&T best for?